coverclock/com-diag-diminuto/README.md

 * sockets-test - these unit tests test the ipc4, ipc6, ipcl, mux, and poll features.
 * tagging-test - a very long test suite done before tagging a new release.
 * threads-test - these unit tests exercise the POSIX thread-based features.
+* time-test - these unit tests exercise the time features.
 * timers-test - these unit tests exercise the timer features.

 Important safety tip: on some (most?) platforms, if you run a unit test